coder/coder/docs/about/architecture.md

   across availability zones.
 - Layer 7 load balancing.
 The load balancer can decrypt SSL traffic, and re-encrypt using internal certificate.
+- Session persistence (sticky sessions) can be disabled as _Coder Server_ instances are stateless.
+- WebSocket and long-lived connections must be supported.